Data Quality & Governance

 Alert vs Block trade-off

 Blocking duplicates protects data quality but frustrates users and can block legitimate records (false positives).
 Alerting preserves user productivity but relies on users making good decisions.
-Most CTA solutions recommend alert with reporting, then gradually tighten to block as matching rules prove accurate.
+Most CTA solutions recommend starting with alert plus reporting, then gradually tightening to block as matching rules prove accurate.

 Third-Party Deduplication

-For enterprise-scale deduplication, native tools may not suffice:
+For enterprise-scale deduplication, native tools may fall short:

 | Tool | Capability |